LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 ------------------

 Logtalk installers are available for macOS, Linux, and Microsoft Windows.
-Depending on the chosen installer, some tasks (e.g. setting environment variables or integrating Logtalk with some Prolog compilers) may need to be performed manually.
+Depending on the chosen installer, some tasks (e.g., setting environment variables or integrating Logtalk with some Prolog compilers) may need to be performed manually.